Harvey Birdman: Birdman and the Galaxy Trio

-Birdman was an ordinary human who has been endowed by the sun god Ra with the ability to shoot solar rays from his fists and project quasi-solid "solar shields" to defend himself against attacks (Birdman's origin is only vaguely, and only briefly, hinted at during the series.
-His real name is there given as Raymond "Ray" Randall).
-After he had acquired his avian—and other—powers, he was recruited by a top-secret government agency, Inter-Nation Security, and now works full-time fighting crime, assisted by his pet eagle, who responds to the name of "Avenger".
+Birdman was an ordinary human who has been endowed by the sun god Ra with the ability to shoot solar rays from his fists and project quasi-solid "solar shields" to defend himself against attacks.
+Birdman's origin is only vaguely, and only briefly, hinted at during the series.
+His real name is there given as Raymond "Ray" Randall.
+After he had acquired his avian—and other—powers, he was recruited by a top-secret government agency, Inter-Nation Security, and now works full-time fighting crime, assisted by his pet eagle, who responds to the name of "Avenger."
 In addition to the abilities he received from Ra, Birdman also possesses the power of flight, thanks to the giant wings which sprout from his back.
-It is possible Birdman is fireproof; being forced into an incinerator recharged rather than hurt him.
-His sole weakness is that he has to recharge his superhuman powers periodically, through exposure either to the sun's rays or to a comparable source of heat and/or light such as a desk lamp (when he was once shrunken to insect proportions) or the aforementioned incinerator, a weakness that is exposed in nearly every episode.
-His trademark is his battle cry of "Biiiiirdman!!!" whenever he goes into battle.
+His sole weakness is that he has to recharge his powers periodically, through exposure either to the sun's rays or to a comparable source of heat or light.